flexera-public/policy_templates/operational/dbaas/aws/rds_backup/README.md

 - `Backup Retention Period` - Example value: `7`
 - `Preferred Backup Window` - Example value: `08:00-08:30`

+### Required Permissions

+This policy requires permissions to access RightScale resources (clouds, and instances and tags).
+Before applying this policy add the following roles to the user applying the policy.
+The roles should be applied to all Accounts where the policy will run or the Organization.
+For more information on modifying roles visit the [Governance Docs](https://docs.rightscale.com/cm/ref/user_roles.html)

+- Cloud Management - credential_viewer or admin
+- Cloud Management - observer

 ### Supported Clouds

 - AWS